tanjazlender/MicrobiomePrime/README.md

 You also need to install ThermonucleotideBLAST, a program for *in silico* PCR.
 It can be installed following the [instructions](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html) on their official page.
 For this program to work across multiple CPUs, we installed OpenMPI.

 ## Data preprocessing
-Before searching for primers using MicrobiomePrime, you need need to preprocess your data.
+Before searching for primers using MicrobiomePrime, you need need to preprocess raw amplicon sequences.
 This typically involves steps such as removal of primer sequences, quality filtering, chimera detection and removal, sequence clustering or denoising and some form of normalization.
 A sequence ID (SeqID) must be assigned to each sequence and must consist of letters first and then numbers.

 Suitable software options data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

+The final step in preprocessing involves calculating the relative abundance of each sequence within each sample.
+For details on the required format of the preprocessed file outputs, please refer to the section titled "Inputs."

 ## Inputs
 For the analysis itself, you will need the following four files:
 1. Metadata file
 2. Relative abundances table
-3. Taxonomy file
+3. FASTA file
-4. FASTA file
+4. Taxonomy file

 The specific structure and format of each file are detailed below.